atomiclaboratory/systems_immunology_course_2024/Course Materials/MODULE 4 - Weeks 7-14/team 6 Denis Noble/README.md

    Team Nobel will present their comparison of Bayesian and discriminant analysis.

 2. **Hands-on Predictive Modeling using PANDORA (4:00 PM - 5:15 PM) 💻📊** 🎃
-   Using the dataset from the PITCH study, students will predict N_IgG_responders (individuals with particularly high SARS-CoV-2 antibodies recognizing N protein 6 months post-infection) using Naive Bayes and LDA, along with other Bayesian and discriminant analysis algorithms.
-The efficiency of each algorithm will be compared.
+   In this session, you will use the **PITCH study dataset** to predict **N_IgG_responders** (individuals with high SARS-CoV-2 antibodies 6 months post-infection) by applying **Naive Bayes** and **Linear Discriminant Analysis (LDA)**, along with other Bayesian and discriminant analysis algorithms.
+You will evaluate each model's efficiency using **AUC**, and identify important features contributing to high responder status.
+The session emphasizes **model comparison, interpretability, and generalizability** in immunological data classification.

 ---